+- OPEN (Terbuka): assessment procedures, score criteria and passing criteria may be known to the parties concerned.
+This concept provides the understanding among parties involved in the competency based test such as test competency venues, instructors, course managers and participants - 2.
 FAIR (Adil): applied to all participants, no gains or losses.
 The examiners guarantee the test takers for not influenced by other factors instead of the competency held by the participants.
-It means that even though the test taker is a part of the family of the parties, it will not guarantee to pass easily without any competency.
-This concept also ensures that the interests that accompany the implementation of the competency test can be minimized so that the results can be easily accepted by all parties.
+It means that even though the test taker is a part of the family of the parties, it will not guarantee to pass easily without any competency. - MEASURED (Terukur): determination of score according to clear rules or criteria.
+This means that the scoring criteria has been made and the rules of scoring is also measurable known by the parties involved - 4.

-MEASURED (Terukur): determination of score according to clear rules or criteria.
-This means that the scoring criteria has been made and the rules of scoring is also measurable known by the parties involved.
-This concept ensures that the assessor will not carry out many initiatives that are not in accordance with the rubric that has been provided so that there will be no more instances where what has been taught is not in the testing process.
-That way, all related parties know the size that will be asked with a value that is also measured based on a rubric.

 OBJECTIVE (Objektif): specific, clear, not open statement that opens up space for the subjective consideration of the examiner so that multiple interpretations can be made.
-This concept ensures that qualitative sentences in the rubric can become more straightforward which will not cause different understandings between the parties involved.